SmartArmStack/smart_arm_master_windows/README.md

 ***Note: Research Only (Noncommercial) License***

-Master program used for the SmartArm and related systems.
+Master program used for the [SmartArm](http://doi.org/10.1002/rcs.2053) and related systems.
 Current compatible only with the [3DSystems](https://www.3dsystems.com/haptics) device family.
+Reads relevant information from the operator-side computer and sends it to the patient-side computer running [ `sas_operator_side_receiver` ](https://github.com/SmartArmStack/smart_arm_stack_researchonly/releases/latest).

 ## Disclaimer